Table of Contents

 This article explores the top challenges in clinical data management and discusses strategic approaches that organizations can adopt to overcome these obstacles and optimize their data management practices.

-Request a Free DemoWhat is Clinical Data Management (CDM)?
+Request a DemoWhat is Clinical Data Management (CDM)?

 Clinical data management (CDM) is the process of collecting, organizing, validating, and analyzing data generated during clinical trials and healthcare research activities.
 The primary goal of CDM is to provide high-quality, reliable, and statistically sound data by minimizing errors and missing data and gathering the maximum amount of data for analysis.
 CDM involves various activities such as case report form (CRF) design, database development, data entry, data cleaning, medical coding, and database locking.